It’s profits that are the real driver of long-term growth – not sales.

 A few examples:

-Winemakers selling glassware and accessories alongside their core product, wine.
+- Winemakers sell glassware and accessories alongside their core product, wine.
 The wine wouldn’t taste as good if you were using anything else!

-Gyms selling active wear and supplements because this type of clothing/supplements is designed around a brand that you have already shown a desire for – so why not give you more?
+- Gyms sell activewear and supplements because this type of product is designed around a brand that you’ve already shown a desire for—so why not give you more?

-Makeup companies selling all-inclusive packages that include a kit as well as access to online tutorials.
+- Makeup companies sell all-inclusive packages that include a kit as well as access to online tutorials.

 INSTEAD OF SELLING A DISCRETE PRODUCT, SELL AN IMAGE.